askap-vast/vast-pipeline/README.md

 (pipeline_env)$: ./manage.py runpipeline -d my_dataset
 ```

-Resetting the database can be done using the `cleardataset` command: it will delete all data from previous runs __EXCEPT__ sources whose `Quality` field is not None, ie somebody changed it.
-It does not delete imported surveys eg NVSS.
+Resetting the database can be done using the `cleardataset` command: it will delete all data from previous runs __EXCEPT__ sources whose `Quality` field is not None, i.e. somebody changed it.
+It does not delete imported surveys e.g. NVSS.
 ```bash
 (pipeline_env)$: ./manage.py cleardataset my_dataset
 ```